 The reason for his performance is to be found in the circumstances.
 He is born in need, called by the LORD.
 Suddenly he enters the public domain, but only after God has prepared him for his task.
 He shares in the grief of God about His people because they have become unfaithful to Him.
 With commitment he announces, on behalf of God, the judgment, but without rejoicing that God will judge His unfaithful people.

-He does not blame them: “Had you only to listen to God”, but he calls for a return to the LORD.
+He does not throw the reproach at them: ‘Had you only listened to God’, but he calls for a return to the LORD.
 The impending judgment is the reason for him to bring the Word of God to the people at that moment, and also to call as intercessor to the LORD (Joel 1:19).
 With him is a burning love present for the LORD and also for the people of which he is a part.

-With Joël we find some things that remind us of Elijah.
+With Joel we find some things that remind us of Elijah.
 First of all, there is the meaning of his name.
-The name Elijah contains the same names of God as in Joel, to which the personal ‘mine’ has been added.
+The name Elijah contains the same names of God as in Joel, to which the personal ‘my’ has been added.
 Only the order is different.
 Elijah means ‘my God is Yahweh’, which is the opposite of Joel.

 Secondly, we see the connection between the name and the message that both bring.
 The name Joel, ‘Yahweh is God’, fits the message the LORD entrusts him with.
 Joel must by his preaching bring the people back to the acknowledgment that it is really true that the LORD is God.
 God Himself also points out that His people will know that “I, the LORD, am your God” (Joel 2:27; 3:17).
 Elijah, through his performance on Carmel, brings the people to the confession: “The LORD, He is God; the LORD, He is God” (1Kgs 18:39).

 A third similarity between the two prophets is the reason for their performance.
 The occasion of Joel’s preaching is a natural disaster.
-This is also the case with what Elia does on the Carmel, because the reason is a drought.
+This is also the case with what Elijah does at Carmel, because the reason is a drought.
 The testimony of Elijah on that mountain, a testimony for the Name of the LORD, puts an end to three and a half years of drought.
-Elijah has asked God for this drought (Jam 5:17a), so that the people may return to God through it.
+Elijah asked God for this drought (Jam 5:17a), so that the people may return to God through it.